 The Accessible Vehicles and Equipment Scheme helps to provide disabled people in Scotland with access to vehicles or mobility equipment.

-Once the rollout of Child Disability Payment begins later in July, anyone receiving the higher rate mobility component of this allowance will be able to exchange it to lease a car, Wheelchair Accessible Vehicle, scooter or powered wheelchair through the Accessible Vehicles and Equipment scheme.
+Anyone receiving the higher rate mobility component of Child Disability Payment, or the enhanced rate mobility component of Adult Disability Payment, is able to exchange it to lease a car, Wheelchair Accessible Vehicle (WAV), scooter or powered wheelchair through the Accessible Vehicles and Equipment scheme.
 The Motability Scheme is an accredited provider for this scheme.

-If you choose to use your allowance to lease a vehicle through the Accessible Vehicles and Equipment scheme, Social Security Scotland will then arrange for the payments to be transferred directly to us from your higher rate mobility allowance, much like today with the DWP and DLA and PIP allowances.
+If you choose to use your allowance to lease a vehicle through the Accessible Vehicles and Equipment scheme, Social Security Scotland will arrange for the payments to be transferred directly to us from your mobility allowance, in the same way as the DLA and PIP allowances are transferred to us by the DWP.

 Accessible Vehicles and Equipment scheme and the Motability Scheme